 The American Recovery and Reinvestment Act requires the Comptroller General of the United States to appoint 13 of 20 members to the HIT Policy Committee, a body which makes recommendations on creating a policy framework for the development and adoption of a nationwide health information technology infrastructure, including standards for the exchange of patient medical information.

 The Act requires the Comptroller General of the United States to appoint 13 members across 10 different categories including: advocates for patients or consumers, representatives of health care providers, including 1 physician, labor organizations representing health care workers, expert in health information privacy and security, expert in improving the health of vulnerable populations, research community representative, representative of health plans or other third-party payers, representative of information technology vendors, representative of purchasers or employers, and expert in health care quality measurement and reporting.
 Appointment terms are for three years, generally beginning in April, and members may be reappointed for subsequent terms.
-An additional seven members will be appointed to the committee by the Secretary of Health and Human Services, the Majority and Minority leaders of the Senate, and the Speaker and Minority leader of the House of Representatives.
+An additional seven members are appointed to the committee by the Secretary of Health and Human Services, the Majority and Minority leaders of the Senate, and the Speaker and Minority Leader of the House of Representatives.

-For more information, please visit the HIT Policy Committee webpage or contact Mary Giffin of GAO's Health Care team at (202) 512-7114 or Chuck Young in GAO's Office of Public Affairs at (202) 512-4800.
+For more information, please visit the HIT Policy Committee webpage or contact Mary Giffin of GAO's Health Care team at (202) 512-3710 or Chuck Young in GAO's Office of Public Affairs at (202) 512-4800.
 The 21st Century Cures Act replaced the HIT Policy Committee with the HIT Advisory Committee.
 See the HIT Advisory Committee page for more information.

 Notices of Appointments: